Equifax: 2017 exposure of American salary data

 On October 8, 2017, Krebs reported that The Work Number, a website operated by Equifax's TALX division, exposed the salary histories for employees of tens of thousands of US companies to anyone in possession of the employee's Social Security Number and date of birth.
 For roughly half the US population, both of the latter pieces of data are known to be in possession of criminals, following Equifax's May–July 2017 security breach.
 In July 2019, Equifax settled with the Federal Trade Commission for $700 million.
 This number contains a $380,500,000 consumer restitution fund, part of the class action lawsuit.

 Website malware

 On October 12, 2017, Equifax's website was reported to have been offering visitors malware via drive-by download.
 The malware was disguised as an update for Adobe Flash.
 At that time, only 3 out of 65 top anti-malware products provided protection against the particular malware, meaning that many visitors were at risk of having their computers infected when visiting the Equifax website.

 On October 13, 2017, the attack was revealed to have been performed by hijacking third-party analytics JavaScript from Digital River brand FireClick.

 Also on October 13, 2017, the U.S. Internal Revenue Service was reported to have suspended a $7.2 million contract with Equifax as a result of the attack.

+Criticism

+In 1982, Retail Credit Company was criticized for collecting "...facts, statistics, inaccuracies and rumors... about virtually every phase of a person's life; his marital troubles, jobs, school history, childhood, sex life, and political activities."

+The company was charged with rewarding its employees for collecting negative information on consumers in the 1970s.
+There was a consent decree.
+In 1975 the company changed its name to "Equifax"—reportedly to counteract its tarnished reputation.